Identify the hardware and software prerequisites for the Haptics SDK.

 Restart the editor.
 The first time these settings are applied, all shaders will need to be recompiled.
 This can take a few minutes.

-This configuration does not utilize the Meta XR plugin.
+This configuration does not use the Meta XR plugin and requires Unreal Engine 5.4 or later.
 High-fidelity haptics will activate when using a Quest device.
 Non-Quest devices will still trigger simple haptics.

-To adopt this configuration, enable the OpenXR plugin and restart your project, as shown in the image below:
+To use this configuration, enable the OpenXR plugin and restart your project, as shown in the image below:

 Android